mmbman/Katagiri/index.md

 - [**Lay Ordination Lectures**](lay-ordination) (1986)
 - [***Genjōkōan***](genjokoan) (1987)

+...
 This list will be updated as talks are transcribed.
-(Readers should be aware that these topics are discussed in many places within Katagiri Roshi’s talks, not just within these series.
-Because all Buddhist teaching is interrelated, these topics can and do come up anywhere.)
+Readers should be aware that these topics are discussed in many places within Katagiri Roshi’s talks, not just within these series.
+Because all Buddhist teaching is interrelated, these topics can and do come up anywhere.

 ## Latest Updates